wandlerai/wandler/docs/conventions.md

 1. **Single Source of Truth**

-   - Core generation logic lives in `transformers.ts` only
+   - Core generation logic lives in `transformers.ts` only (located at `packages/wandler/utils/transformers.ts`)
-   - Types are defined in `types/` and imported everywhere
+   - Types are defined in `packages/wandler/types/` and imported everywhere using `@wandler/types/`
-   - Generation defaults are in `generation-defaults.ts`
+   - Generation defaults are in `generation-defaults.ts` (located at `packages/wandler/utils/generation-defaults.ts`)

    ```typescript
    // Good: Import from types